 Digital microphone: Digital microphones (commercially sold as USB mics) have internal ADCs and output digital data directly from the microphone body.
 These mics connect directly to a computer via USB.

-Digital USB microphone example: Blue Yeti (link to check the price on Amazon):
+Digital USB microphone example: Blue Yeti (link to check the price at Blue Microphones):

 Blue Microphones is featured in My New Microphone’s list of the Top Best Microphone Brands You Should Know And Use.